-Amy is a member of the Construction Financial Management Association and serves on the Otter Ball Committee at the Virginia Living Museum.
+Amy is a member of the Construction Financial Management Association and serves on the Board of Directors at the Virginia Living Museum.
 She is also a member of the W. M. Jordan Learning and Development Advisory Board.

-As Project Executive, Randy supports, guides and mentors the Project Team to ensure project coordination and quality control.
+As Vice President of Operations in the Carolinas, Randy supports, guides and mentors our project teams in North and South Carolina to ensure project coordination and quality control.
 He has 40 years of industry experience with an extensive background in the higher education industry.
 Randy focuses on client satisfaction, developing and maintaining strong relationships with the owner.
 He concentrates on the big picture, allocating resources as required to be sure the team maintains the approved project budget and schedule throughout the project.

 A Certified Public Accountant and University of Virginia graduate, David is the Director of Finance for W. M. Jordan Real Estate Development.
 He oversees the financial strategy and accounting function of the real estate development practice, from project budgeting, obtaining financing, and planning tax savings strategies at project inception to relevant, and accurate financial reporting during project execution.

 David joined W. M. Jordan in 2019 after spending over 11 years at a Big 4 accounting firm.
 During his time in public accounting, David audited the financial statements and internal controls for start-up, mid-market, and large public companies in a wide variety of industries.
 His client engagements included initial public offerings and convertible debt financings, as well as evaluating discounted cash flow models and valuation techniques for deals exceeding over $10 billion in acquired assets.